10 Best Internal Help Desk Software Shortlist

 - Lack of custom reports

-SysAid is a comprehensive IT service management (ITSM) and help desk software solution designed to enhance and streamline IT operations for organizations of all sizes.
-With its robust suite of tools, SysAid enables businesses to efficiently manage their IT services, support, and infrastructure.
+SysAid is a comprehensive IT Service Management (ITSM) and help desk software platform designed to support IT operations for organizations of various sizes.
+It provides a broad set of tools that help teams manage IT services, support requests, and infrastructure from a centralized system.

 SysAid Standout Features and Integrations

-Features include asset management, change management, problem management, incident management, service request management, a knowledge base, reporting and analytics, SLA management, remote control, patch management, network discovery, and monitoring, IT benchmarking, workflow automation, service catalog, and mobile device management.
+Features include asset management, change management, problem management, incident management, service request management, a knowledge base, reporting and analytics, service level management, remote control, patch management, network discovery and monitoring, IT benchmarking, workflow automation, a service catalogue, and mobile device management.

-Integrations include Microsoft Active Directory, LDAP, Microsoft Azure, Office 365, Google Workspace, Salesforce, Jira, Slack, Microsoft Teams, Zapier, Zoom, FreshBooks, QuickBooks, Dropbox, OneDrive, AWS, and VMware.
+Integrations include Microsoft Active Directory, LDAP, Microsoft Azure, Microsoft 365, Google Workspace, Salesforce, Jira, Slack, Microsoft Teams, Zapier, Zoom, FreshBooks, QuickBooks, Dropbox, OneDrive, AWS, and VMware.

 Pros: